adragoset/Nomad-Shepard/README.md

 ```
 By updating the value of this key in Consul a task can be restarted.
 Additionally all other templates populated through Nomads template stanza should have their change modes set to no-op so that Shepard fully controls how a task restarts from configuration changes.

-Once shepard is watching a hosts allocation folders for a job or task any change events that occour cause shepard to query allocation state through nomad and decide to aquire a lock on the following key value in consul.
+Once Shepard is watching a hosts allocation folders for a job or task any change events that occour cause shepard to query allocation state through nomad and decide to aquire a lock on the following key value in consul.
 ```
 shepard/locks/${NOMAD_NODE_NAME}/${NOMAD_JOB_NAME}/${NOMAD_GROUP_NAME}/${NOMAD_TASK_NAME}/task_lock
 ```